 Q. Where can I make a complaint about a property?

-A. Complaints about accommodation facilities should first be discussed with the manager of the establishment and, if not resolved, be directed to the Tourism Product Manager, Destination British Columbia, 3rd floor, 1803 Douglas Street, Victoria, BC V8T 5C3 or email email@example.com.
+A. Complaints about accommodation facilities should first be discussed with the manager of the establishment and, if not resolved, be directed to the Tourism Business Customer Service, Destination British Columbia, 12th floor, 510 Burrard Street, Vancouver, BC V6C 3A8 or email email@example.com

 Q. What taxes will I have to pay on my RV site?